mtgsoftworks/eduGenie/README.md

 ![App Running - 1](images/pictures_1.png)
 ![App Running - 2](images/pictures_2.png)

-eduGenie Chatbot is more than just a language learning tool—it's a responsive, engaging, and empathetic virtual assistant designed to make learning English interactive and enjoyable!
+eduGenie Chatbot is more than just a language learning tool; it's a responsive, engaging, and empathetic virtual assistant designed to make learning English interactive and enjoyable!